ethteck/splat/docs/Segments.md

   start: 0xABC
 ```

-This will created `filepath.c` in your `src` folder where you can define the symbols which were originally defined in the `rodata` segment.
+`splat` will not generate `.rodata.s` files for these sections, as the symbols should be declared in the C file specified by `filepath`.

 ## Images